nelvindc/Prometheus-COP/README.md

 1) Try the hardcoded version of creating the metrics
 - comment out the dependency for micrometer/prometheus
-- activiate the dependeny on pom.xml for  Prometheus (metrics) stuff
+- activate the dependency on pom.xml for  Prometheus (metrics) stuff

 2) Try to add Gauge and Summary metrics on com.ti.cop.opensource.model.Metrics
 - you can use this link for reference: https://github.com/prometheus/client_java

-3) populate the metrics on com.ti.cop.opensource.controller.TodoController in any operation
+3) populate the created metrics on com.ti.cop.opensource.controller.TodoController in any operation